-- 1. Encourage our employees and the third parties who interact with us or our programmes to raise concerns of malpractice at the earliest opportunity - 2.
-Inform our employees and third parties of the avenues of raising concerns and what to expect after they raise their concerns - 3.
-Assure those who raise concerns of protection from possible reprisal and victimisation - 4.
-Provide for a culture of zero tolerance towards fraud, corruption, bribery and any malpractice or wrongdoing - 5.
-Explain what qualifies as a whistle-blow and provides guidelines on how to report a concern - 6.
-Encourage stakeholders to bring out information helpful in enforcing good corporate governance practices - 7.
-Provides a platform to disclose concerns of malpractices within the organization - 8.
-Mitigate against any fraud, operational or regulatory risk that could lead to potential financial loss or damage to FSD Africa's reputation.
+- a) Encourage our employees and the third parties who interact with us or our programmes to raise concerns of malpractice at the earliest opportunity - b) Inform our employees and third parties of the avenues of raising concerns and what to expectafter they raise their concerns - c) Assure those who raise concerns of protection from possible reprisal and victimisation - d) Provide for a culture of zero tolerance towards fraud, corruption, bribery and any malpracticeor wrongdoing - e) Explain what qualifies as a whistle-blow and provides guidelines on how to report a concern - f) Encourage stakeholders to bring out information helpful in enforcing good corporate governance practices - g) Provides a platform to disclose concerns of malpractices within the organization - h) Mitigate against any fraud, operational or regulatory risk that could lead to potential financial loss or damage to FSD Africa's reputation.

-Scope of the policy
+3. Scope of the policy